2020 Mercedes Benz CLS Class Pros vs Cons

 Luxury vehicles are typically awash in standard safety and infotainment features, but the CLS does offer more than some of its competitors.
 Blind spot monitoring is standard (and necessary, given the sloping roofline cutting off outward visibility), as is automatic emergency braking.
 A huge 12.3-inch infotainment screen comes equipped, and you will get built-in navigation (although you will probably prefer using your smartphone app, which is easy enough to integrate) and Bluetooth connectivity.
 There are optional packages that let you add more, such as the Driver Assistance Package, which gives you active lane control and adaptive cruise control.

-Reasons Not to Buy a 2020 Mercedes Benz CLS Class – The Cons
+Reasons You May Not Like the 2020 Mercedes Benz CLS Class – The Cons

 1. The Sloping Roofline Limits Visibility and Cargo Space